Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Step 5: Generate Solutions – à la Ali Assaf

 Finally, Assaf builds a solved Sudoku grid with code that should look somewhat familiar.
-For the most part, my initial `AlgorithmXSolver` was simply the Assaf code we just covered, organized inside an `AlgorithmXSolver` `class`.
+For the most part, my initial `AlgorithmXSolver` was simply Assaf's code, organized inside an `AlgorithmXSolver` `class`.

 ```python
     for solution in solve(X, Y, []):